 Thanks for checking out my teaching resources!
 You’re free to use anything here, and I just ask that you attribute credit me and cite my materials if/when you use these resources (APA citation below).

 As teachers, we’re always trying to design our classes to make our classes equitable and accessible to all students.
-Here are some language around accommodations I use in my classes to make learning equitable and teaching more sustainable.
+Here is some language around accommodations I use in my classes to make learning equitable and teaching more sustainable.
 I’ve copied the policies directly from my syllabus to show you the language I use.
 Again, please use or adapt as you like with a credit to my website as the source.

 MY STATEMENT ON ACCOMMODATIONS:

 My belief is that we ALL need accommodations.
 What we need to be successful in our learning will be different from person to person, and I believe that acknowledging and valuing those differences will make our class more powerful and rewarding.
 Therefore, I am committed to using Universal Design for Learning (UDL) for equitable access to education.
 I have put many of these UDL practices into the design of the course, but I believe in designing the class in collaboration with you, so please let me know what accommodations you need to access the class fully.
 I am always learning in collaboration with students to design sustainable accommodations for all of us.

 As I said, we all need accommodations, so I will be transparent about what I need to be successful as your teacher:

 - Understand that I need weekends off, so I will stop checking or responding to student messages at 3:00 PM on Fridays.
 I will resume responding to student messages on Monday morning.